All Episodes

 We've all got long and challenging journeys ahead of us, haven't we?

-she'll be making that journey hand in hand with Christ it's a powerful powerful message So for all of the people that are concerned that Charlie Kirk's death and the subsequent phenomenology or phenomenon, the phenomena that follow Charlie Kirk's death, the way that it's become portrayed in media, the way that it's created certain commentary and certain positions and stances,
+So for all of the people that are concerned that Charlie Kirk's death and the subsequent phenomenology or phenomenon, the phenomena that have followed Charlie Kirk's death, the way that it's become portrayed in media, the way that it's created certain commentary and certain positions and stances, the fact that Trump is there and Trump speaks at this memorial, we'll look at that in a moment and whatever people might utilize it for.

-We'll look at that in a moment, and whatever people might utilize it for, and any event that happens these days gets used by someone.
+And any event that happens these days gets used by someone.

-I mean look, doesn't free market capitalism kind of demand that doesn't it demand that if there's a kind of a train wreck that the people capitalise on, if there's a murder, people to capitalize on it, if there's a d as some kind of uh toxicity and f anything.
+Doesn't it demand that if there's a kind of a train wreck that people capitalize on, if there's a murder, people to capitalize on it, if there's a some kind of toxicity and anything, there's nothing so beautiful or ugly that it can't be exploited in the kind of systems that appear to abide these days.

-I I don't know what's happening anymore.
+I don't know what's happening anymore.

-I don't know what's happening anymore, but fortunately I don't need to know.
+I don't know what's happening anymore, but fortunately, I don't need to know.

 None of us are that important.